sevengram/network-system-hw/udp/README.txt

 data packet is used to transfer the file.
 Offset is used to indicates the position of the data for reconstructing the file.

-> File Transfer (GET/PUT)
+>>> File Transfer (GET/PUT)

-First, the client send a message packet indicates the command (GET/PUT) and its operand.
+First, the client sends a message packet with the command (GET/PUT) and its operand.

-If no problem (file not found, unable to create the file, etc.) occurs, the server sends back a message packet (GET_START/PUT_START) which means that the sever is ready send/receive the file.
+If no problem (file not found, unable to create the file, etc.) occurs, the server sends back a message packet (GET_START/PUT_START) which means that the sever is ready to send/receive the file.

 When the client receives the GET_START/PUT_START message, it starts to receive/send the file.
-The received file will be named as *.received
+The received file will be named as *.received.

 Redundancy is adopted to increase the reliabilty.
-Each data packet will be sent with a duplicate.
+Each file will be sent three times.
+After that, the receiver gets a data packet with EOF=1, then the transfer finishes.